Bowel cancer is the fourth most common cancer in the UK, with more than 41,000 people diagnosed - and 16,000 dying from the disease - every year.

 Eliminating the hassle

 Sadly, it's not uncommon for people to think it's just too much bother.
-The NHS hopes a new type of home screening called the faecal immunochemical test (FIT), which launches throughout England later this year and requires just one stool sample taken on a single occasion, will encourage more people to do it.
+The NHS hopes a new type of home screening called the faecal immunochemical test (FIT), which requires just one stool sample taken on a single occasion, will encourage more people to do it.
+It was introduced in Scotland in November 2017, and should be rolling out across England and Wales by mid-2019.
+As yet, there is no formal plan in Northern Ireland to switch to FIT.

 "It's much easier and more straightforward, and there is evidence from pilots in Scotland and London that it will increase uptake," explains Gail.
 But she urges people who receive their screening invitation in the meantime to go ahead and do the current test.
 "Don't wait until the FIT kit comes out and miss an opportunity if something is wrong.
 Early diagnosis saves lives, and that's why the screening programme exists."

-The new test won't eliminate the embarrassment associated with collecting a poo sample, however.
+The new test won't, however, eliminate the embarrassment associated with collecting a poo sample.
 But Neil's advice is simple: "If I was talking to someone I knew, I'd tell them to grow up and just do it!
-It's utter nonsense to not look after yourself and stay alive," he concludes.
+It's utter nonsense not to look after yourself and stay alive," he concludes.
 "There is no doubt that the screening saved my life, and gave me the opportunity to stay alive for many more years to come."